Categorification of Harder-Narasimhan Theory via slope functions: Semi-stability and Harder-Narasimhan filtration

 \end{enumerate}

 \end{thm}

-We prove Theorem\ref{existence} in a more general setting. \begin{thm} Let $E$ be a non-empty set and $\Gamma$ be an admissible collection of subsets of $E$.
-Suppose $E$ satisfies Noetherian and Artinian conditions, and let $\mu:S^{'0}_E\rightarrow \Lambda$ be a slope function satisfying strong slope inequality.
-There exists a filtration
+We prove Theorem \ref{existence} in a more general setting. \begin{thm} Let $\Gamma$ be a bounded lattice and $E$ be the largest element of $\Gamma$.
+Assume that $\Gamma$ satisfies Noetherian and Artinian conditions, and let $\mu:\mathcal S^{'0}_\Gamma\rightarrow \Lambda$ be a slope function satisfying the strong slope inequality.
+Then there exists a filtration